AstarNetwork/astar-docs/docs/builder-guides/astar_features/truffle.md

 ```

-Be aware that we need to declare mnemonic which is used by **HDWalletProvider** in the **truffle-config.js** file to verify the account supplying funds during contract deployment.
-To set mnemonic variable, you would set it as an environment variable in **.env** file in the root directory.
+Be aware that we need to declare the mnemonic which is used by **HDWalletProvider** in the **truffle-config.js** file to verify the account supplying funds during contract deployment.
+We will set the mnemonic as an environment variable in **.env** file in the root directory.

 ```bash
 npm i dotenv